Claytorpedo/makeTemplate/Readme.md

 # MakefileTemplate

 This is a template Makefile to make setting up my future projects easier.
 It has a lot of comments so I don't have to remember details.
-I haven't tested all combinations of settings, so use at your own risk.
+I haven't tested all combinations of settings; use at your own risk.

 ## Functionality